-The anterior interosseous is to be followed down the front of the interosseous membrane, where it will be found lying with a branch of the median nerve between the flexor longus pollicis and flexor profundus digitorum, until it disappears beneath the pronator quadratus to reach the back of the wrist.
-The anterior interosseous artery gives off numerous muscular branches; median branch to accompany the median nerve (sometimes of large size); and two nutritious arteries to the radius and ulna.
+The anterior interosseous is to be followed down the front of the interosseous membrane, where it will be found lying with a branch of the median nerve between the flexor longus pollicis and profundus digitorum, until it disappears beneath the pronator quadratus to reach the back of the wrist.
+The anterior interosseous artery gives off numerous muscular branches; a median branch to accompany the median nerve (sometimes of large size), and two nutritious arteries to the radius and ulna [which are directed towards the elbow].

-4. The Carpal arteries, anterior and posterior, supply the front and back
+4. The Carpal arteries, anterior and posterior, supply